imankurbhowmik/BMI-Calculator/README.md

 # BMI-Calculator
+- It is a front end project developed using HTML, CSS and JS.
-The user can calculate the body mass index upon entering height and weight
+- The user gets to know their body mass index upon entering their weight and height.